Azure/iotedge-lorawan-starterkit/docs/user-guide/documentation.md

 The file `mkdocs.yml` provides the main configuration for the website, such as color and themes, plugins and extension.
 The `TOC` is also defined in the config file, under the section `nav`.

+!!! warning "TOC is not auto-generated"
     Currently, new pages are not automatically added to the TOC.
+You will need to manually add new pages to the `nav` section of the configuration file.